 How to organize an effective sales tour Methods & tools

-A sales tour represents all the customer and prospect visits made by a sales representative over a given period of time and in a given geographical area.
+The sales tour represents all the customer and prospect visits made by a sales representative over a given period of time and in a given geographical area.

 Here's what' s involved in a sales tour, along with a few methods and tools to make your life easier!

-What's the point of a sales tour?
+What is the purpose of a sales tour?

 - prospecting in the field,